adlnlp/K-MHaS/README.md

 ## Experiments
 We evaluate strong baseline experiments on our dataset using Korean-BERT-based language models with six different metrics (F1-[macro, micro, weighted], Exact Match, AUC and Hamming Loss).

-* 1) MultiBERT (Wolf et al., 2020) : pre-trained on the Wikipedia in 104 different languages (110M parameters and 119K vocab.).
+- **MultiBERT (Wolf et al., 2020)** : pre-trained on the Wikipedia in 104 different languages (110M parameters and 119K vocab.).
-* 2) KoELECTRA (Park, 2020) : pre-trained on 34GB Korean news, Wikipedia, Namu (Korean wiki) and Modu (14M parameters and 35K vocab.).
+- **KoELECTRA (Park, 2020)** : pre-trained on 34GB Korean news, Wikipedia, Namu (Korean wiki) and Modu (14M parameters and 35K vocab.).
-* 3) KoBERT (SKTBrain, 2019) : pre-trained on 54M words from Korean Wikipedia (92M parameters and 8K vocab.).
+- **KoBERT (SKTBrain, 2019)** : pre-trained on 54M words from Korean Wikipedia (92M parameters and 8K vocab.).
-* 4) KR-BERT (Lee et al., 2020) : pre-trained on 2.47GB corpus with 233M words from Korean Wikipedia and news, applying either
+- **KR-BERT (Lee et al., 2020)** : pre-trained on 2.47GB corpus with 233M words from Korean Wikipedia and news, applying either
     - (1) the character-level tokenizer; or
     - (2) the sub-character-level tokenizer.

 For the multi-label classification, KR-BERT using sub-character-level tokenizer achieved the best, or second best performance.
 It uses the sub-character tokeniser that can decompose Hangul(Korean language) syllable characters into sub-characters.
 It provides a great ability to detect a hate speech word, composed by each character in different hate speech labels.
-For details, please check our [K-MHaS paper](https://arxiv.org/pdf/2208.10684.pdf)
+For details, please check our [K-MHaS paper](https://arxiv.org/pdf/2208.10684.pdf).

 ## Contributors